Chris-Stevenson-Git/tic-tac-toe/README.md

 ## How it was built
 The Game has been built in HTML, CSS, JavaScript and jQuery.
 User authentication and live multiplayer through Google Firebase.

+## Biggest learn
+The DOM window is NOT a database and shouldn't be treated as such.
+My first iteration of the game wrote data to the DOM and then would read the DOM to check the win conditions and anything else that needed to be checked.
+Almost every function needed to be re-written to varying degrees when I migrated to the cloud.
+In future I will ensure that data is held in variables and any DOM functions are only accessing those variables and not the source of the data itself.

 ## How to play
 On login each user must make a username and signup.
 Returning users can simply sign back in with a previously created username.